Partial map of the TCS New York City Marathon

 That year the number of spectators that came out for the race was staggering.
 It was a great “boom” for running in New York City and the following year, as George Hirsh writes in his NY Times City Room piece, “an entry became as hard to get as a reservation in one of the city’s hottest restaurants.”

 The Marathon’s founder Fred Lebow, a runner himself, was overcome by the overwhelming response and made it his life’s work to making the marathon “bigger and better.”
 Hirsh writes,

 Soon cities like Chicago, London and Berlin were sending emissaries to New York to learn how they might stage big urban marathons.
 Lebow courted the news media with gamesmanship and chutzpah.
 One day he told me he was going to announce a $1 million bonus to anyone running New York in under two hours.
 I protested that this was a ridiculous, impossible time, at least in our lifetimes, and New York was not even a fast course.

 With today’s record time for men standing at 2:05:06 (set in 2011), and the women’s time at 2:22:31 (2006), runners are inching closer to this goal.
 It’d be interesting to find out if there is a clause in Lebow’s estate holding $1,000,000 for the person who breaks this time.
-Congratulations to all the runners who completed the marathon!
-For more information about the marathon and to learn how to enter for 2014 visit the ING NYC Marathon website.
+Congratulations to all the runners who are competing in the marathon!

 Check out the full map below: